-But if you are selling maintenance fees or SEO services, the prices will probably be fixed according to the level of service provided and most likely these fees will be recurring.
+But if you are selling maintenance fees or SEO services, the prices will probably be fixed according to the level of service provided, and most likely, these fees will be recurring.

 Of course, you can sell a lot more than just services.
-You can sell physical products, digital downloads, tickets, accept donations or funding, and a lot more.
+You can sell physical products, digital downloads, and tickets, accept donations or funding, and a lot more.